portellam/deploy-VFIO/README.md

 ## Description
 Ultimate scripts for a seamless, intuitive, and automated VFIO passthrough setup.
 Run any OS with real hardware, under a virtual machine, in the Linux desktop of choice.
+Seperate your work computer and game computer, from your personal computer.

-Protect your desktop and files from spyware (computer game Anti-cheat, Windows telemetry) and abandonware (Windows XP).
+Protect your desktop and files from untrusted hardware (Webcam, Mic, etc.), software spyware/malware/abandonware (computer game Anti-cheat, Zoom or Skype), and OS (Windows 10/11 telemetry, Windows XP vulnerability).

 ## How-to
 To install, execute: